rakshita-jaiswal/ai-product-gpt/README.md

 Your app will be available at: `https://rakshita-jaiswal.github.io/ai-product-gpt`

-## 🔒 Security Note
+## 🔒 Security & Privacy

+### Current Implementation
+- API keys are entered by users and stored only in browser memory during the session
+- No API keys are committed to the repository
+- All API calls are made directly from the browser to Google's Gemini API
+- No data is stored on any intermediate servers

+### For Production Use
-⚠️ **Important**: The current implementation uses client-side API calls for simplicity.
-For production use:
+⚠️ **Important**: For a production application, consider:
-- Create a backend API to handle Gemini calls
+- Creating a backend API to handle Gemini calls
-- Never expose API keys in frontend code
+- Implementing user authentication
-- Implement rate limiting and authentication
+- Adding rate limiting to prevent abuse
+- Using server-side environment variables
+- Implementing proper API key management
+- Adding usage monitoring and quotas

+### Environment Variables (Optional)
-- Use environment variables for sensitive data
+You can optionally use environment variables for development:
+1. Copy `.env.example` to `.env`
+2. Add your API key: `VITE_GEMINI_API_KEY=your_key_here`
+3. The `.env` file is already in `.gitignore` and won't be committed

 ## 📁 Project Structure